M0HTA.uk – Chatteris, Cambridgeshire

 Once cables are connected, my swing-arm mounted PC monitor covers everything over.

-I have recently bought a G-1000DXC rotator which I have linked to Ham Radio Deluxe, the interface was from http://www.easy-rotor-control.com in kit form, the YouTube video shows it in operation:
+I have recently bought a G-1000DXC rotator which I have linked to Ham Radio Deluxe, the interface was from //www.easy-rotor-control.com in kit form,

 The mast is a recent addition ( August 15 ) and more information is posted in my blog.